What is pre-workout?

 Volume-intensive arm day?
 Check.

-A two-hour cycling ride or walk through Central Park?
+A casual walk through Central Park?
 Not so much.

 What does pre-workout do?

-Pre-workout is used to improve performance, specifically, performance in strength or weightlifting-based workouts.
+Pre-workout is used to improve performance during a workout.
 There are a wide variety of ingredients used across dozens of different pre-workout supplements.
 Below is a very basic summary of what a pre-workout can do.
 Understand that this will vary from product to product based on factors such as the ingredients used and dosage consumed.

 Pre-workout supplements enhance your workout by providing ingredients which benefit your workout in a variety of ways: